 When you arrive, be prepared to ask:

-- “Can we do a fecal float to rule out parasites?”
+- “Can we do a fluid tap to confirm the diagnosis?”

 - “Is she stable enough for fluid drainage?”

-- “What is the cost estimate for bloodwork vs. empirical antibiotic treatment?”
+- “What is the cost estimate for bloodwork versus empirical antibiotic treatment?”

-- ✓ Classic signs: penguin stance, swollen belly, stopped laying, labored breathing
+- Classic signs include penguin stance, swollen belly, stopped laying, and laboured breathing

-- ✓ Most common bacteria: E. coli and Enterococcus
+- Most common bacteria involved are E. coli and Enterococcus

-- ✓ Treatment requires veterinary care – antibiotics, hormone therapy, supportive care
+- Treatment requires veterinary care including antibiotics, hormone therapy, and supportive care

-- ✓ Some hens survive with early treatment; others do not despite intervention
+- Some hens survive with early treatment while others do not despite intervention

 Conclusion